Keyvanhardani/siri-api-demo/README.md

 # Demo Video
 Since GitHub hates video embeds, you can view the demo video on YouTube: [https://www.youtube.com/watch?v=7eALVzzf2YM](https://www.youtube.com/watch?v=7eALVzzf2YM).

 In this demo I ask Siri to fetch data from my web server, which it does, then it asks a follow-up question.
-For this demo, I set the follow-up question to always follow up by asking my if I wanted to hear the notes again.
+For this demo, I set the follow-up question to always follow up by asking me if I wanted to hear the notes again.
 In your implementation you can set the follow-up to the follow-up to anything you want, so rather than just looping the last response you can get data through conversational input.